adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

     Given I have a category "Underwear"

 The category name will be a parameter, so we make up a regular expression out of this definition.
 That could be ``/I have a category "([^"]*)"/``.
-Behat will pass the matches in there respective order to the method defining the step.
+Behat will pass the matches in their respective order to the method defining the step.
 Adding this to our feature context results into this empty method so far.

 .. code-block:: php